 Today I thought we could look at Hadrian’s Wall.
 But what is Hadrian’s Wall and where is it?
 For that matter who was Hadrian?
 Well, Hadrian’s Wall was a defensive fortification on the edge of Roman Britain; on the edge of the Roman Empire.
 Begun in AD 122, during the rule of emperor Hadrian (ruled AD 117-138) it was the most heavily fortified border in the Roman Empire.

 The wall was built to separate the Romans from the barbarians.
 Initial construction took six years.
 Expansions were later made.
 At every 1/3 Roman mile there was a tower, and at every mile a fortlet containing a gate through the wall.
 Possibly there was a tower and one or two barrack blocks.
 Forts were built every seven miles.
 In addition to its role as a fortification it is thought the gates of the wall served as customs posts to allow trade and levy taxation.
 The actual wall lies in northern England.
 A significant amount of it can still be seen today.
 It runs from coast to coast.

-Category: Places to visit in the UK / Hadrian’s Wall / History
+Category: Places to Visit / Hadrian’s Wall / History